Gibson Turton

 Gibson Kirke Turton (29 July 1841 – 3 July 1891) was a New Zealand barrister who was Provincial Solicitor of Otago, as well as a first-class cricketer who played six matches for Otago in the 1860s and 1870s.
-He was a native of Raglan.
+He was a native of Raglan, in the Waikato.

 Personal life

-Turton married a daughter of the Hon.
-J. B. Bathgate, and they had six children.
+Turton married Annie Isabel Bathgate, a daughter of the Hon.
+J. B. Bathgate, in Dunedin in December 1866.
+They had six children.
 However, he took to alcohol, lost his position and left his family.
 He wandered in various parts of New Zealand and Australia, and died semi-destitute in Wellington.